 This isn’t supposed to happen.
 As Kiribati’s then-President Anote Tong said in 2015, “When you're on the equator, it's supposed to be in the doldrums.
 We're not supposed to get the cyclones.
 We create them, and then we send them either north or south.
 But they aren't supposed to come back.
 But for the first time, at the beginning of this year, the Cyclone Pam, which destroyed Vanuatu, and in the process, the very edges of it actually touched our two southernmost islands.”

 Many small island nations have limited capacity to respond to and recover from natural disasters like this.
 As hurricanes are projected to become more intense due to climate change, Pacific island nations will be especially vulnerable to their wrath.

 Oof.
 That felt a little bleak, didn’t it?
 A lot of not-so-great news.
 But here at Climate Reality, we believe in climate hope.
 That’s because we aren’t powerless to stop climate change in the Pacific islands or anywhere else.
 The solutions to this crisis are available today.

 Like you, for one.
 And thousands of people like you.
 To date, we’ve trained more than 17,000 people across the globe to fight climate change at home.
 These people – Climate Reality Leaders – have been instrumental in pushing cities to embrace renewable electricity, organizing national youth climate strikes, and so, so, so much more.

-This June, we’re headed to Brisbane to train our latest class of Climate Reality Leaders to take action in Australia, the Pacific islands, and beyond.
+This August, we’re headed to Minneapolis-St. Paul to train our latest class of Climate Reality Leaders to take action in Minnesota and beyond.
 Will you join us?

 Climate Reality Leaders come from all walks of life.
 But they all share the same desire to make a difference and help create a sustainable future for the Earth.
-And we want to see you at our next training in Brisbane.
+And we want to see you at our next training in Minneapolis-St. Paul.
 Learn more and apply today.